 Credit for Prior Learning (CPL)

 Portland State University recognizes that adults entering or returning to college bring with them a wide variety of prior learning experiences including work, travel, volunteering, activities in professional organizations, or self-study.
 CPL allows qualified undergraduate students to earn credit for college-level learning outside of the classroom.
-Students work with the CPL Coordinator to determine if the program is right for them.

 PSU offers four types of CPL credit:

 - PSU Departmental Challenge Exam

 - Military Credit

 CPL Academic Policies

 - PSU Challenge Exam and Prior Learning Portfolio review requires students to be formally admitted to PSU as an undergraduate and to be enrolled in or have completed one PSU course.
 Students enrolling in Prior Learning Portfolio must also be in Academic Good Standing.